 Awards ceremony honors Milligan students

-MILLIGAN COLLEGE, TN (May 2, 2008) — Milligan College ‘s recent Awards Convocation was a special day for many Milligan students who were honored for their accomplishments this past year.
+MILLIGAN COLLEGE, TN (April 24, 2009) — Milligan College’s Awards Convocation on Thursday, April 23, was a special day for many Milligan students who were honored for their accomplishments this past year.
 More than 60 awards and scholarships were announced by the faculty and administration during the annual ceremony.

-Micah Antanaitis, a senior from Hermitage, Tenn., received the year’s most distinguished award, the Ivor Jones Outstanding Senior Award.
+Leslie Blowers, a senior from Elizabethton, Tenn., received the year’s most distinguished award, the Ivor Jones Outstanding Senior Award.
 Bowers also was named to the Milligan College Nursing Honor Society.

-Lydia Babik, a senior nursing major from Walton, Ky., received the Dennis Bratton Leadership Award.
+Chris Wells, a senior Bible/ministry major from Bel Air, MD, received the Dennis Bratton Leadership Award.

 The Dennis Bratton Leadership Award is an award that recognizes a student for service in the community and on campus, excellence in Christian character, evidence of Christian service in a local church, and advocacy for change to improve society.
 The award was established by Hugh Jones and is named in honor of Dennis Bratton, senior minister at Christ’s Church in Jacksonville, Fla., and a member of the Milligan College Board of Trustees.

 Kori Zick of Durand, Ill., received The Fine Arts Award, presented to a graduating senior majoring in fine arts.
 Along with excellence in the classroom, this award acknowledges students who have best exemplified what it means to be an artist.

 The Outstanding Student Scholarship Award for Music, which is presented to the person deemed to have the most consistently exhibited excellence in music courses, ensembles and personal performance, was presented to Lydia Parker, a sophomore from Manteno, Ill.
 Kaity Aigner of Ferrum, Va., received the Orchestra Award.